HochCC/Energy-Algorithm/README.md

 # Energy-Algorithm
 <b>Energy Algorithm: 2nd place</b>

-I hope this summary will give you some insights about machine learning <br/>
+I hope this summary will give you some insights about machine learning. <br/>
 This is the 2nd place algorithm of the New energy vehicle power calculation competition.
 (Prize 50,000¥) <br/>
 You can see the "New energy vehicle big data competition.pdf" for competition description <br/>
 [Energy_Algorithm_ppt](https://github.com/XinjieInformatik/Energy-Algorithm/blob/master/runner-up%20presentation.pdf)